 Implementing a Gardening Schedule

 Also, the kids keep up with daily and weekly tasks, such as watering and weeding, by using their Visual Schedule and understanding the rhythm of our days.
-For example, our oldest expects that every morning we talk about the weather and if we need to water the garden.
+For example, Kaia expects that every morning we talk about the weather and if we need to water the garden.

-For direct sowing, we usually mark the soil with a stick or trowel, as a guide, but it's mostly for our 2 and 3 year olds.
-Our 5 y.o. can pretty much estimate the spacing now.
+For direct sowing, we usually mark the soil with a stick or trowel, as a guide, but it's mostly for the 2 and 3 year olds.
+Ages and up can pretty much estimate the spacing now.
 Again, we use our Visual Schedule and Monthly Calendar to keep up with any future planting: seeds or indoor starts.

-The level of interest varies for our 2 and 3 y.o.
+The level of interest varies for kids.
 They generally hop back and forth between gardening and playing in the dirt with trucks or animals.
 Whatever floats their boat.
-Our 5 y.o. is very invested and does everything to completion.
+Kaia is very invested and does everything to completion.

 Speaking of tools, kitchen tools are a great way to promote independence and interest in food prep.
-Our kids can shell these fava beans using just their thumbnail, but you better believe they grab their knives and cutting boards every time.
+The kids can shell these fava beans using just their thumbnail, but you better believe they grab their knives and cutting boards every time.
 They love it.
 Look at those knife skills!
 We've used this knife set for years and we've never had an issue.

 Our compost pile consists of mostly kitchen scraps, grass clippings, cardboard, and rabbit manure.
 If you're new at composting, the books and courses we've listed below are great resources to get started.
 Also, this is a very useful free online resource.

 Montessori Gardening Resources